 420: What is it and where did it come from?

-Happy 420, Toker Supply fam!
-We are honored that our loyal customers are celebrating this national holiday with us.
-In addition to some dank bundle deals, we want to share with you the origins of this joyous occasion of enlightenment.
+Happy 420, Toker Supply family!
+We're so honored that our fantastically-loyal customers are celebrating this national holiday with us.
+In addition to the same level of service you've come to expect from us, plus some incredible deals on dabbing supplies and CBD, we want to share with you the origins of this joyous occasion of enlightenment.

-But if you love smoking herb all year round like us, you must have wondered: what significance does 420 hold?
-Why did we choose today as our annual day for hanging out, smoking a bowl, and putting out some good vibes?
+But if you love smoking herb all year round like us, you must have wondered: what significance does 4/20 hold?
+Why did we choose today as our day for hanging out in your dream smoking room, smoking, shaking off that pesky paranoia and soaking up some beautiful vibes?

 420: Origin Myths

-And on the 420th day, God created herb.
-Well, nobody actually believes that to our knowledge, but we wouldn’t be surprised.
-There are several other common myths about the beginning of this nationally observed holiday.
-That it’s a reference to Hitler’s birthday, that it’s the radio code California police officers use to communicate about marijuana-related crimes, and that Bob Marley and/or Jimi Hendrix died on 4/20.
-In the name of conspiracy theory, others believe that it alludes to the Dylan song “Rainy Day Women #12 & 35”, 420 being the product of 12 and 35.
+Well, nobody actually believes that (to our knowledge).
+But, we wouldn’t be surprised if some did.
+There are a lot of other common myths about the beginning of this nationally-observed holiday.
+Some people believe that it's a direct reference to Hitler’s birthday.
+Also, a lot of people think that it comes from the radio code California police officers use to report marijuana crimes.
+Additionally, you may have heard that Bob Marley and/or Jimi Hendrix passed away on 4/20.
+Many conspiracy theories theorize that it alludes to the Dylan song “Rainy Day Women #12 & 35."
+(Twelve times thirty-five equals 420.)

-While these theories all have varying degrees of credibility associated with them, none of them are the prevailing origin story.
+These theories all have varying degrees of credibility associated with them.
+However, none of them are the prevailing origin story.

 A Grateful Connection With the Dead

 The Grateful Dead, a musical and cultural embodiment of all things good vibes, moved to Marin County around the time of the Waldos.
-The father of one of the Waldos managed real estate for the Dead, and was able to inform them about practicing spaces.
+The father of one of the Waldos managed real estate for the Dead, and was able to inform them about local practicing spaces.
 Another of the Waldos had connections with the Dead’s bassist, Phil Lesh.
-The Waldos often smoked and listened to the band practice, eventually causing even the band to associate the now-coveted number with their favorite plant.
+The Waldos often smoked and listened to their band practice.
+Eventually, even the band came to associate the number with their favorite plant.
 Others caught on to the band using this as a euphemism, and the rest is history.

 420: A Happy Time for Us All

-So that’s the story of 420.
-What started off as an insignificant codeword among a group of high school deviants has now transcended the sphere of weed culture into the forefront of popular culture.
+So, that’s the story of 4/20.
+What began as a discreet and obscure codeword among a group of high school deviants has transcended the sphere of smoking subculture and into the forefront of popular culture.

-But that’s not what 420 is about.
-420 is about the little things in life: spending time with old and new friends, ripping the bong, and memorable adventures.
+But, that’s not exactly what 4/20 is about.
+It's really about enjoying the little things in life: spending time with friends, ripping the bong and spontaneous, memorable adventures.

-Keep us in mind as you go about your day today, and live every day like it’s 420.
-As your premier online headshop, we’re here to help you with all of your bong, bubbler, pipe, and other smoke-related needs.
+Keep us in mind as you go about your day today, and live every day like it’s 4/20!
+As your favorite online headshop, we’re here to help you with all of your bong, dab rig, pipe, CBD and other smoke-related needs.